Boundary minimal models and the Rogers-Ramanujan identities: Classically free boundary minimal models

-Because $R_V$ is a (graded) Poisson algebra, we can equip $JR_V$ with the level 0 vertex Poisson algebra structure, as explained in \Cref{sec:graded-vert-poiss}.
+Because $R_V$ is a (graded) Poisson algebra, we can equip $JR_V$ with the level 0 vertex Poisson algebra structure, as explained in \zcref{sec:graded-vert-poiss}.
 From now on, $JR_V$ will be considered as a (graded) vertex Poisson algebra.

 \begin{lemma} Let $V$ be a (graded) vertex algebra.
 The (graded) differential algebra homomorphism $\phi_V: JR_V \to \gr_F(V)$ defined above is surjective and is actually a (graded) vertex Poisson algebra homomorphism. \end{lemma}